smartabyar-smartvillage/smart-device-api-generation-hackathon/README.md

-- Thanks to the [Red Hat Social Innovation Program](https://www.redhat.com/en/about/social-innovation) for many opportunities since 2018 to develop and deploy multiple innovative sites and hackathons together with field experts in interesting domains like Ratial Equity, Virus DNA Sequencing, Educational Software, Medical Imaging Software, and more.
+- Thanks to the [Red Hat Social Innovation Program](https://www.redhat.com/en/about/social-innovation) for many opportunities since 2018 to develop and deploy multiple innovative sites and hackathons with the computate platform together with field experts in interesting domains like Ratial
+Equity, Virus DNA Sequencing, Educational Software, Medical Imaging Software, and more.
 See my [Hackathons page on computate.org](https://www.computate.org/hackathons) for more information on the